alexakarpov/coras/README.md

 **make clean** ; **make compile** ; **make run** ; **make check**

-, but that's boring as hell.
+, but that's boring as hell - and, reading events from STDIN won't test the timeouts functionality!
 The fun part is to run it interactively.
 Emacs with **CIDER** is recommended - *core.clj* has all the commands to play/evaluate.

 ## Examples